Gabrieltgaldino/NRG_QT/docs/source/Tutorial.rst

 Also, we can create a selection with the Top N residues by interection absolute value.
 Type 10 in the 'TOP N residues:' field and press the button 'Interface'.
 A selection called 'all_residues' is created.

-Analysing Nilotinib/EphA4 Dynamical signature
+Analysing Nilotinib/EphA4 with Normal Mode Analysis
 ------------------------------------------------------

 We can now run calculate the dynamical signature for the complex using NRGTEN.
+In 'NRGTEN' menu, in the 'Load object' area press 'Refresh'.
+Select 'RESULT_O' the 'Object:' list and 'Ligand' in the ligand 'List'.
+In the Dynamical Signature area write 1 in the 'Beta' field and press 'Run'

 .. image:: images/Tutorial/NRGTEN_dynasigview.png